 The Clery Act requires annual reporting of the number of specified criminal offenses that occur on campus or surrounding campus and are reported to CSPS and/or local police.
-The list of Clery crimes and their definitions can be found on pages 18 through 19.
+The list of Clery crimes and their definitions can be found on pages 18 through 20.
 The reporting period is January 1 - December 31 of each year.
 The statistics for the most recently completed calendar year, as well as the two previous years, must be released in a report by October 1 of each year.
 The Clery Act also requires the institution to maintain the Daily Crime and Fire Log previously mentioned.
+Statistics may/will include crimes that were reported in the calendar year 2021, but occurred in years prior.